-Local law-enforcement agencies and the Vermont Crime Information Center are authorized to release relevant registry information to the public when requestors can articulate specific concern about their safety or the safety of others.
-State statute requires that requestors provide the subject’s name as the query’s basis.
-You may make queries to law enforcement agencies or VCIC by street address, town, or county.
+According to the State of Vermont’s Department of Public Safety Crime Information Center, local law‐enforcement agencies and the Vermont Crime Information Center are authorized to release relevant registry information to the public when requestors can articulate a specific concern about their safety or the safety of another.
+State statute requires that the requestor provide the subject’s name as the basis for the query.
+Queries made to law enforcement agencies or VCIC may not be done by street address, town or county.

-The registry information may also be disclosed to the following agencies, organizations, or people:
+The registry information may also be disclosed to the following agencies, organizations, or persons:

 - Local, state, and federal law‐enforcement agencies exclusively for law‐enforcement purposes;

-- State and federal governmental agencies exclusively for conducting confidential background checks;
+- State and federal governmental agencies for the exclusive purpose of conducting confidential background checks;

-- People registered as a sex offenders for the purpose of reviewing the accuracy of any record relating to them.
+- A person identified as a sex offender in the registry for the purpose of reviewing the accuracy of any record relating to them.

 The registry is prohibited from releasing lists of offenders in response to general questions regarding sex offenders’ whereabouts in particular communities.
 Victims’ identities shall not be released.